 Though the giving is centered on one day in early May, Big Day of Giving makes an impact year-round.
 Each year, our team analyzes a mountain of data about Big Day of Giving collected through surveys, focus groups, and this website to produce a report that provides insights into the region's giving day and all of its components.

 From the data, we can see that Big Day of Giving connects donors to local nonprofits.
-For example, as in past years, 25% of donors gave to organizations for the first time during Big Day of Giving 2021, helping nonprofits reach new audiences, advance their missions, and enrich the civic life of our community for all.
 Further, the giving day connects nonprofits to nonprofits to the community at large: 74% of organizations report their visibility in the community has increased since they began participating, and 76% feel a stronger sense of connection to the local nonprofit sector in that time.

 Training & Collaboration That Pays Off

 Speaking of nonprofit collaboration, we owe debts of gratitude to the supreme Big Day of Giving collaborators: Mentors, the nonprofit professionals who donate their expertise to help other nonprofits succeed.
-In all, the following Mentors donated over 300 hours to Big Day of Giving 2021.
+In all, the following Mentors donated nearly 300 hours to Big Day of Giving 2022.

 The knowledge base that powers Big Day of Giving.